vskarleas/ROB4-S7-Image_processing/README.md

   - Nagao Filter
   - And more...

-This course will guide you through fundamental and advanced image processing techniques, providing a comprehensive understanding of how various filters and operations affect image data.

 # 🚗 Detecting Lane Markings and Tracking Vehicles with C++ and OpenCV 🚗

-Find out more on this particular project at the folder TP2 or you can visit the link (https://github.com/vskarleas/ROB4-S7-Image_processing/tree/main/TP2)[https://github.com/vskarleas/ROB4-S7-Image_processing/tree/main/TP2].
+Find out more on this particular project at the folder TP2 or you can visit the link [https://github.com/vskarleas/ROB4-S7-Image_processing/tree/main/TP2](https://github.com/vskarleas/ROB4-S7-Image_processing/tree/main/TP2).

 ---